2020 Toyota Sienna Trim Levels with Comparisons & Configurations.

 Siennas are still the only minivan to offer all-wheel drive.
 It’s a valuable feature for those who regularly encounter snowy or icy roads.
 The higher ground clearance helps too.
 L models have 6.2 inches of ground clearance while other FWD models have 6.5 inches.
 AWD models are best with 6.6 inches.

-Compare the 2020 Toyota Sienna L vs LE Trim Levels.
-What is the Difference?
+Compare the 2020 Toyota Sienna L vs LE Trims.
+What is the difference?

 In the budget-friendly L edition, sliding glass doors give you access to a seven-seat cabin with fabric upholstery.
 A power chair keeps the driver happy.
 The second-row captain chairs have a long sliding track and the ability to tip-up.
 They can also be removed, allowing you to insert a bike or store cargo.
 The 60/40 Split and Stow third-row seat can be folded away with a single motion.